 All of which are pretty much pro apps.
 I slug Access into pro, because most folks still keep non-relational data in Excel and if you know what non-relational data means then you are on the pro path: kudos.

 So what does this mean for Google, Apple and LibreOffice (formerly OpenOffice love them forks).
 Not much at all I’m afraid.
 It simply means more choice for the user and more options for all of those that want to bring their tablet to work and actually get some work done on it.
 This is definitely the right direction for Microsoft too.
 I honestly believe the Satya Nadella (CEO) is steering Redmond int he right direction.
 If Microsoft is going to remain relevant and keep it’s strangle hold on the Office crowd, they need to play dirty by a) giving it away and b) keeping it fresh.
 Two things that will surely piss off every IT Manager as Microsoft then tries to reach into every business and try to pry out some money for work related use of their free tools.
 What this usually means is that companies have to stop think of Office as something they buy every five years with capital budget and now look at look at more of SaaS (software as a service) model where they license their users annually to use productivity tools under an operating budget.
 This is is a very big pill for most companies to swallow as they already find their IT spend to be quite high.
 But if look back a few years, office productivity was measured in paper and pen office supply cost which where always consumables.
-In many ways this capital spend on reams of paper and wells of ink where actually more of an operating cost as this was generally considered as the cost of doing business.
+In many ways this capital spend on reams of paper and wells of ink where actually more of an operating cost as this was generally considered as the cost of doing business and paying employees, of course for this using resources like paycheck maker is the best choice.
 What we are seeing more and more of is that you as an employee cost the company $XYZ per year to remain productive and what the bean counters want to do is to see if you can remain productive without have to spend any money on you at all, pretty forcing them to use antiquated tools or move towards a BYOD model.
 This is pretty much like how contractors should show up to a job sites with their own power tools or use the wooden handle hammer the custodian might keep in the stock room.
 The job might still get down but it might take more time and it won’t have the same finish.
 But guess what, that contractor is simply passing on the cost of his brand new Dewalt nail driver onto you in the total costs for the flooring job.
 And this is what IT Manager now have to do, they have to sell the cost of productivity back to business as an ongoing cost.
 Pay up every year if you want to stay productive, like they already do for their iPhones.
 Which any geek that has been reading this site in the past would already know, is a bigger sales job than they can usually manage.

 Or is this the Office Paradigm: pay to play… Who said gamification wasn’t coming to IT